 Soak the chana dal for 3-4 hours.
 Cook covered in a pot for 30-35 minutes on medium flame.
 Lentils must be soft and nicely cooked.
 Cook the bottle gourd soft in a separate pot.

-Follow the step-by-step process prepare the tempering and cook onion tomato base and assemble with cooked chana dal and lauki.
+Follow the step-by-step process, prepare the tempering, saute onion tomato base, and assemble with cooked chana dal and lauki.

 Tips & Variations

-- Chana dal requires a longer cooking time so soaking in enough water for 30 minutes is recommended.
+- Soaking Lentils: Chana dal requires a longer cooking time, so soaking in enough water for 30 minutes is recommended.

-- Dice the lauki into larger chunks to retain their shape in the dal after pressure cooking.
+- Large Lauki Pieces: Dice the lauki into larger chunks to retain their shape in the dal after pressure cooking.

-- You can also add potato cubes or other veggies into this curry along with lauki.
+- Other Veggies: You can also add cubed potato or other veggies to this curry along with lauki.
+You can adapt the same recipe using other vegetables like zucchini, butternut squash, or pumpkin.

 - Dal Tadka – Dal prepared with split pigeon peas lentils, assorted spices